robhabraken/advent-of-code-2024/solutions/17/README.md

 ```
 !output[(i * 2)..^1].Equals(programString[(i * 2)..])
 ```
 The `i * 2` is because we need to skip the commas.
 So what this does is compare everything from where we are to the end of the string.
-And only when we found the correct number at the current position `i` that doesn't change all the rest, we've found the correct *first occurence* of that combination at that position.
+And only when we found the correct number at the current position `i` that doesn't change all the rest, we've found the correct *first occurrence* of that combination at that position.

 So, when we put all of that into a little bit of code, we get:
 ```